contao/docs-archive/en/cookbook/custom-module/part3.md

-##templates/mod_cdcollection.tpl
+##templates/mod_cdcollection.HTML5 / XHTML

 Now as we got a controller of our module, it is time to create a view.
-Open the templates/mod_cdcollection.tpl file and put the following code:
+Open the two files in templates (mod_cdcollection.HTML5 & mod_cdcollection.XHTML) and put the following code in both:

 ```php